Thompson Sampling with Information Relaxation Penalties: Conclusion

-We interpret that the tightness of performance bound $W^z-V^*$ reflects the degree of optimism that each algorithm would possess.
-Recall that $W^z$ is the expected value of the best possible payoff when the agent is informed with some future outcomes in advance.
-The weak duality $W^z \geq V^*$ implies that IRS algorithms are basically optimistic in a sense that the agent would believe that she can earn more than the optimal policy in a hope that the additional information is true.
-Even with the same outcome $\omega$, depending on the penalties $z_t$, the agent would have different anticipation about the future payoff.
-As we incorporate the actual learning process, the agent's anticipation becomes less optimistic and the performance bound gets tighter. \\
+Although Theorem \ref{thm-monotonicity} compares the performance bound among IRS algorithms, we interpret that its tightness, $W^z-V^*$, reflects the degree of optimism that its corresponding policy $\pi^z$ possesses.
+Recall that $W^z$ is the expected value of the best possible payoff when the DM is informed of some future outcomes in advance.
+The weak duality $W^z \geq V^*$ implies that IRS policies are basically optimistic: an IRS policy takes an action as if it can earn more than the optimal policy in the belief that the sampled outcome is the ground truth.
+In this sense, the gap $W^z - V^*$ captures how optimistically the policy $\pi^z$ interprets the sampled outcome.
+When $W^z - V^*$ is relatively small for a certain penalty function $z_t$, we may conclude that the penalty function $z_t$ makes the DM less optimistic and induces a policy $\pi^z$ that performs fewer random explorations.

-We define the `suboptimality gap' of an IRS policy $\pi^z$ to be $W^z(T, \mathbf{y}) - V(\pi^z, T, \mathbf{y})$, and analyze it instead of the conventional (Bayesian) regret, $W^\textsc{TS}(T, \mathbf{y}) - V(\pi^z, T, \mathbf{y})$.
-While its non-negativity is guaranteed from weak duality (Theorem \ref{thm-weak-duality}), more desirably, the optimal policy yields a zero suboptimality gap (Theorem \ref{thm-strong-duality} \& Remark \ref{rem-ideal-penalty-optimality}).
-It coincides with the conventional regret measure only for TS.
+We further compare the performance of IRS policies using an alternative suboptimality measure.
+We define the ``suboptimality gap'' of an IRS policy $\pi^z$ to be $W^z(T, \mathbf{y}) - V(\pi^z, T, \mathbf{y})$, and analyze it instead of the conventional (Bayesian) regret, $W^\textsc{TS}(T, \mathbf{y}) - V(\pi^z, T, \mathbf{y})$.
+While its non-negativity is guaranteed by weak duality (Theorem \ref{thm-weak-duality}), more desirably, the optimal policy yields a zero suboptimality gap (Theorem \ref{thm-strong-duality} and Remark \ref{rem-ideal-penalty-optimality}).
+This measure coincides with the conventional regret measure only for TS.